gns24/pydatomic/README.rst

 ~~~

 - Support for as-of and since
-- Support for data-structure queries instead of just textual ones (but EDN parser needs updating for that).
+- Support for data-structure queries instead of just textual ones (need to implement an EDN encoder for that).

 edn parser